POWERING PAST COAL TASK FORCE

 - Enhanced and targeted energy efficiency measures.

-Some of the renewable energy projects intended to replace the electricity from the coal plant have experienced ongoing delays that cause concern relating to cost and grid reliability, particularly for fall 2022 and summer 2023.
+Some of the renewable energy projects which replaced the electricity from the coal plant had experienced ongoing delays that caused concern relating to cost and grid reliability, particularly for fall 2022 and summer 2023.

-The Task Force works to facilitate the reviews and implementation of renewable energy projects and the other identified measures on O‘ahu by a coordinating stakeholder effort and engaging entities with a key role in project permitting and site development to help prevent further delay of critical projects and programs.
+The Task Force facilitated the reviews and implementation of renewable energy projects and the other identified measures on O‘ahu by coordinating stakeholder efforts and engaging entities with a key role in project permitting and site development to help prevent further delay of critical projects and programs.

-The PPCTF is chaired by Scott Glenn, Chief Energy Officer at the Hawai‘i State Energy Office (HSEO).
-Participants include the Public Utilities Commission; the Department of Land and Natural Resources; the Department of Commerce and Consumer Affairs Division of Consumer Advocacy; the Chair of the Senate Committee on Energy, Economic Development, and Tourism; the Chair of the House Committee on Energy and Environmental Protection; the Mayor of the City and County of Honolulu; the City and County of Honolulu Department of Planning and Permitting; Hawaiian Electric; Hawai‘i Energy; the developers of approved utility-scale renewable energy projects planned on O‘ahu; Earthjustice; Life of the Land; and Sierra Club of Hawai‘i.
+The PPCTF was chaired by the Chief Energy Officer at the Hawai‘i State Energy Office (HSEO).
+Participants included the Public Utilities Commission; the Department of Land and Natural Resources; the Department of Commerce and Consumer Affairs Division of Consumer Advocacy; the Chair of the Senate Committee on Energy, Economic Development, and Tourism; the Chair of the House Committee on Energy and Environmental Protection; the Mayor of the City and County of Honolulu; the City and County of Honolulu Department of Planning and Permitting; Hawaiian Electric; Hawai‘i Energy; the developers of approved utility-scale renewable energy projects planned on O‘ahu; Earthjustice; Life of the Land; and Sierra Club of Hawai‘i.

-To achieve its objectives, the Task Force maintains a Master Schedule, which provides a timeline and status summary of the measures and projects needed to replace the coal plant with renewable energy.
+To achieve its objectives, the Task Force maintains a Master Schedule, which provides a timeline and status summary of the measures and projects needed to replace the coal plant with renewable energy while also tracking the status of future projects under development.
 A copy is available for download at the link below.
 Past schedules are archived below.
 Note: The schedule is evolving and is subject to future additions and changes.
 For the most up-to-date information on the status of each project, HSEO recommends referencing the PUC dockets and/or appropriate agencies regarding the status of their approvals.
-Links to these dockets and webpages are embedded within the schedule.
-Schedule publish dates are notated within the document; previous published schedules will be archived and made available to the public.
+Links to these dockets and web pages are embedded within the schedule.
+Schedule publish dates are notated within the document; previously published schedules will be archived and made available to the public.